sanic-org/sanic-guide/src/en/plugins/sanic-ext/http/methods.md

 ## Auto-endpoints

 The default behavior is to automatically generate `HEAD` endpoints for all `GET` routes, and `OPTIONS` endpoints for all routes.
 Additionally, there is the option to automatically generate `TRACE` endpoints.
 However, these are not enabled by default.

-### `HEAD`

----:1
+::::tabs

+:::tab HEAD

 - **Configuration**: `AUTO_HEAD` (default `True`)
 - **MDN**: [Read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)
-:--:1
-:---

----:1

 A `HEAD` request provides the headers and an otherwise identical response to what a `GET` request would provide.
 However, it does not actually return the body.

-:--:1

 ```python
 @app.get("/")